 Answer: Very good question!
 First, let's define what bad feng shui is.
-In simple terms, bad feng shui is a quality of energy that creates negative vibrations, feeling, emotions, etc. It can be created by a variety of both visible and invisible factors - from a very cluttered bedroom to an unskillfully designed floor plan.
+In simple terms, bad feng shui is a quality of energy that creates negative vibrations, feeling, and emotions.
+It can be created by a variety of both visible and invisible factors--from a very cluttered bedroom to an unskillfully designed floor plan.
 Living in a space with bad feng shui energy will inevitably make one feel irritable, unhappy or even depressed.
 So, this, in a nutshell, is what bad feng shui energy is.

 Now, knowing the essence of bad feng shui, would you consider many books in the bedroom to be bad feng shui?
 No, most certainly not!
 However, between bad feng shui and really good feng shui there are many gradations; let's call them "not-so-good" feng shui.

-A bedroom is not intended for office work, for storing exercise equipment, for a big TV, etc. This is all pretty clear and easy to understand.
+A bedroom is not intended for office work, for storing exercise equipment, or for a big TV.
+This is all pretty clear and easy to understand.

 When it comes to books, though, how do you know what quality of feng shui energy they create in your bedroom?
 Let's look at several factors.

 Do you love all the books in your small bedroom library?
 Are these books about love, relaxation, healing, sexuality--all proper energies for the bedroom?
 Or is it a general library with a collection of various books--from how to get out of debt to fat-losing diets?